NakyungK/Exploratory-Chatbot/README.md

 ## 📝 License
 This project is for academic or experimental use only.
 Please handle your API keys and environment files securely.
-If you use or adapt this code in your own work, **please provide attribution**
+If you use or adapt this code in your own work, **please provide attribution**!